danielabar/hotwired_ats/README.md

 9. When rendering a CableCar JSON response from a Rails controller such as `.inner_html('#slideover-content', html: html)`, what's the scope of the DOM that will be searched for finding the given selector? i.e. will it match the first `#slideover-content` found *anywhere* in the DOM?
 Or only the element that is located within the partial `app/views/shared/_slideover.html.erb`?
 The CableReady doc for [inner_html](https://cableready.stimulusreflex.com/reference/operations/dom-mutations#inner_html) doesn't explain or even have a DOM selector.
    1. Maybe this is the answer from CableReady [usage](https://cableready.stimulusreflex.com/usage): "By default, the selector option provided to DOM-mutating operations expects a CSS selector that resolves to one single DOM element.
 If multiple elements are returned, only the first one is used."
    2. If it's not scoped to the partial, this could get tricky as the project grows, another developer working on a different feature may add a DOM element by chance that has the same name, and then the wrong element would get updated, breaking this feature.
-11. Why is Redis needed?
+10. Why is Redis needed?
 Would it also be used in the same way in prod?
-12. In Chapter 4 first solution using Stimulus controller, initializeSortable gets called 16 times in total, 4 times for each column.
+11. In Chapter 4 first solution using Stimulus controller, initializeSortable gets called 16 times in total, 4 times for each column.
-13. In Chapter 5, why is Redis used to store the filters?
+12. In Chapter 5, why is Redis used to store the filters?
 Aren't they in the url?
-14. IDE support?
+13. IDE support?
 Eg: Given a StimulusJS controller - how to find all the views/partials that are using it?
 Would need to search for either `data: {controller: "foo"}` or `data-controller="foo"`
-15. Why not using Postgres full text search on Job model?
+14. Why not using Postgres full text search on Job model?
 Particularly for rich text `description` field.
+15. Why is an iframe needed in Chapter 6 to display the resume?